untillpro/qs/README.md

 Note:
   - `qs u` takes comment from clipboard.
-If current branch is "main/master", and message is empty or very short (<3 symbols), qs will not allow to make commit and will show message:
+If current branch is "main/master", and message is empty or very short (<3 symbols), qs willask to enter message.
+           If the message is too short, it shows error:
-                  ----  Empty commit comment in main repo/branch not allowed! ---
+                  ----  Too short comment not allowed! ---

 # Read version from go file
 Create file `version.go` in src folder with body